Octopodo/kt-testing-suite-core/readme.md

 The suite is designed with [Vitest](https://vitest.dev/) in mind, ensuring they function correctly and efficiently.
 It includes a variety of matchers and extensibility features to cover a wide range of testing scenarios.

-Also, KT Testing suit is integrated with KT Create Plugin, so you can develop Adobe scripts in ExtendScript in TypeScript.
+Also, KT Testing Suite is integrated with [KT Create Plugin](https://github.com/Octopodo/kt-plugin-template), so you can develop Adobe scripts in ExtendScript with TypeScript.

 All this enviroment is based on [Bolt CEP](https://github.com/hyperbrew/bolt-cep) building code, so you can use it with Bolt itself.